gu-dsan6000/2018-spring/README.md

 ## Lectures and In-Class Labs

 Every class session will have a lecture portion and many sessions will have an in-class lab portion.
-The lab exercises are not graded and are designed to get you familiar with the tools discussed in class.
+Lab exercises are designed to get you familiar with the tools discussed in class.
 In these labs, we will work through simple examples.
-The completion of lab exercises is part of your in-class participation portion of the grade.
+The completion of the in-class lab exercises is part of your attendance/participation portion of the grade.

 ## Quizzes